-BEFORE ME, the undersigned authority, on this day personally appeared the undersigned affiant t, who swore on oath that the following facts are true:
+BEFORE ME, the undersigned authority, on this day personally appeared the undersigned affiant , who swore on oath that the following facts are true:

-1. My name is: William P. Smith

-2. My position is: President

-3. "Creditor" refers to: All American Company

-4. "Debtor" refers to: ABC, Inc.

-5. Debtor is indebted to Cred tor in the principal amount of \$15,000.00

-testify and have personal kno en years, of sound mind, have never been convicted of a crime, competent wledge of the facts stated herein.
-I am employed by and authorized to make personal knowledge of this account and the matters stated herein are true.

-rsonal knowledge just and true.
-The claim is due Creditor by Debtor, and ants, and credits have been allowed.

-SIGNED AND SWORN TO AFFIANT Defore me on

-NOTARY PUBLIC
+swore on oath that the follow ue: i the undersigned arriant, who 1.
+My name is: William P. Sm nith 2.
+My position is: President 3.
+"Creditor" refers to: All American Company 4.
+"Debtor" refers to: ABC, Inc. 5.
+Debtor is indebted to Cred litor in the princ cipal amount of \$15,000.00 testify and have personal known owledge of the f und mind, have never been conv facts stated herein.
+I am employ owledge of this account and the ed by and authorized to make 7.
+This claim is, within my pojust and lawful offsets, paym dge just and true.
+The claim is d ts have been allowed. ue Creditor by Debtor, and all AFFIANT SIGNED AND SWORN TO before me on , 2017.